 “Event Materials” means any literature, whether printed or online, relating to The 125, including member lists, speaker lists, marketing materials, speaker papers, recordings of any 125 Event, the 125 Website or microsites or otherwise;

-“Force Majeure Event” means any event affecting the performance of any provision of this Agreement arising from or attributable to acts, events, omissions or accidents which are beyond the reasonable control of a party (other than lack of funds on the part of Institutional Member), including without limitation, abnormally inclement weather, flood, lightening, storm, fire, explosion, earthquake, subsidence, structural damage, epidemic, failure or shortage of
+“Force Majeure Event” means any event affecting the performance of any provision of this Agreement arising from or attributable to acts, events, omissions or accidents which are beyond the reasonable control of a party (other than lack of funds on the part of Corporate Member), including without limitation, abnormally inclement weather, flood, lightening, storm, fire, explosion, earthquake, subsidence, structural damage, epidemic, failure or shortage of

 “IPRs” means all present and future copyright, moral rights, database rights, trade mark rights, trade secrets and all related rights and neighbouring rights and any other intellectual property rights of whatsoever nature throughout the world whether or not registered or capable of registration including all renewals and/or extensions thereof;

-“Individual Members” has the meaning given to it in clause 2.4;
+“Individual Members” has the meaning given to it in clause 2.2;

-“Institutional Membership” has the meaning given to it in clause 2.1;
+“Corporate Members” has the meaning given to it in clause 2.1;

 “Terms and Conditions” means these terms and conditions;

-2 INSTITUTIONAL MEMBER’S RIGHTS AND OBLIGATIONS
+2 CORPORATE MEMBERS - RIGHTS AND OBLIGATIONS

-2.2 The Institutional Member:
+2.5 The Corporate Member:

 (b) shall not do or permit to be done anything which may reasonably be interpreted by FT in any way as being prejudicial, detrimental or denigrating to The 125, FT, its brands or its business;